Works Supervisor Steps Down

 The trail continues to function as a community asset of which we can all be proud.
 We see a growing number of users, both walkers and bike riders, many coming from afar to experience an opportunity to engage in a healthy, cost-free activity, which can be enjoyed by people of all ages.
 Some enjoy using just a section of the trail, whilst many cyclists ride the full 34 kms to Queenscliff.
-Others take part in organised group activities such as the Salvation Army annual walk, which when conducted on Saturday 8th November 2014, raised nearly $23000 to assist homeless persons in the Geelong area.
+Others take part in organised group activities including walking, cycling and fun runs, often to raise funds for a range of charities - such as the Salvation Army annual walk, the purpose of which is to assist homeless people.

 Lone Pine Tree at RSL site

 The photo shows the Ocean Grove Barwon Heads RSL site at the Avenue of Honour, Curlewis, which is dedicated to fallen members of the armed forces from the Bellarine Peninsula.
 This area has been planted out as a joint initiative of the Friends of the Bellarine Rail Trail and the Ocean Grove Barwon Heads RSL sub-branch.
-In November 2014, several Flanders poppies were planted next to the tree in remembrance of all those who served in the Great War
+Flanders poppies have been planted next to the tree in remembrance of all those who served in the Great War.

-Located at the former Curlewis rail siding, this was one of several sidings/stations built along the Bellarine rail line after it was established in 1879, primarily as an integral part of the Port Phillip Bay defence system to supply Queenscliff and other forts located at the south end of Port Phillip bay.
+This RSL site is located at the former Curlewis rail siding, one of several sidings/stations built along the Bellarine to Queenscliff rail line after it was established in 1879.
+The railway was built primarily as an integral part of the Port Phillip Bay defence system to supply Queenscliff and other forts located at the south end of Port Phillip bay to defend the city of Melbourne.
 The rail line for many years carried not only military needs, but also passengers, outgoing farm produce and incoming supplies to local farmers and townships.
 It was finally shut down in the 1970’s, a victim of more efficient road transport systems.

-A raised garden bed has been developed in the reserve adjacent to Christies Road.
-Several large rocks were installed to provide an attractive visual feature, whilst at a later working bee, 450 native seedlings were planted, watered, mulched and plant guards installed in this area.
-The rocks were provided by way of donation, and we also gratefully acknowledge the valuable assistance of Robertsons Transport who transported the rocks and positioned them on site.
+Our members commenced work several years ago to construct a raised garden bed in what was previously an open but bare grassed public reserve adjacent to Christies Road.
+Several large rocks were installed to provide an attractive visual feature, whilst at later working bees, 450 native seedlings were planted, watered, mulched and plant guards installed in this area.
+The rocks were provided by way of donation, and we also gratefully acknowledge the valuable assistance of Robertsons Transport who transported the donated rocks and positioned them on site.